-Route 1) would be expected as the 'normal' progression for most students, i.e. full-time students starting the programme in September and commencing the dissertation supervision period the following September; and part-time students starting the dissertation supervision period in September two years after starting the programme.
+• The 'normal' progression for most students, i.e. full-time students starting the programme in September and formally commencing the dissertation supervision period the following September.
+Part-time students will start the dissertation supervision period in September the year after starting the programme, but with a 18 month long supervision period.